-SALE FINE LINENS
+FINE LINENS

-Every woman knows the superior merit of N. J. Richardson's Sons & Owden's Lineus.
-The finest and best made in Belfast, Ireland, where they've been making Linens for over a hundred years, and have a world-wide reputation for producing choice honest goods.
-We bought over Five Thousand Dollars worth of alone, on such basis as permits our sellin
+Every woman knows the superior merit of N. J. Richardson's Sons & Owden's Linears.
+The finest and best made in Belast, Ireland, where they've been making Linens for over a hundred years, and have a world-wide reputation for producing choice honest goods.
+We bought over Five Thousand Dollars worth of them at the makers price as follows